mohammadAI81/mohammadAI81/README.md

-# i'm Mohammad Hasan , Backend Developer
+# i'm Mohammad Hasan, Backend Developer

-- 🔭 I have been tired for a long time
-- 😄 Our yellow color is a sign of love and friendship
-- ⚡ I step into infinity and love backend development.
-- 🌱 I'm currently learning....um, I don't know
+- I am **Seyyed Mohammad Hassan Emamghorashi**, a *mechanical engineering* student at Persian Gulf University, Bushehr.
+I am working as a Python programmer in addition to my university studies & learning the **Django framework** and I have made significant progress, but despite the university courses that are difficult and I have little time, I am doing my best to be a successful person for myself, my family and society.

 ## my activity